jastakhova/consensual/README.md

 - You need to fiddle with the controls to select the same hour as previously selected in the datetime picker

 ## Bugs
-- Cannot read property 'services' of undefined at Object.picture on Proposal page

 ## Development